spring-attic/spring-roo/readme.txt

 repository.springsource.com/maven/bundles/release/org/springframework/
 roo/org.springframework.roo/org.sfw.roo.annotations/<version>.
 Ensure
 SHA1/MD5 files, plus the POM and JAR is uploaded.
 Set public read ACL.
+Use the mvn-hash.sh if required to create the SHA1/MD5 files.

 The target/spring-roo-<version>.zip should be uploaded to /dist.springframework.org/milestone/ROO/.
 Also upload an SHA1 file.